Jim McIngvale: Philanthropic efforts

-In August 2017, McIngvale opened his stores to people affected by Harvey, a hurricane that flooded the city.
+In August 2017, McIngvale opened his stores to people affected by Hurricane Harvey, which had flooded the city.
 When Tropical Storm Imelda flooded Houston in 2019, McIngvale once again opened the doors of Gallery Furniture and partnered with Crisis Clean-Up to provide free meals and shelter at the North Freeway location.

 During the 2021 Texas power crisis and winter storms, McIngvale allowed people to shelter from the cold and spend the night at Gallery Furniture.
-Also in 2021, in the wake of evacuation and destruction due to Hurricane Ida which hit the Gulf Coast (and particularly Louisiana and New Orleans), McIngvale began to shelter Louisianan residents at Gallery Furniture as well as provide warm meals and amenities for free.
+Also in 2021, in the wake of evacuation and destruction due to Hurricane Ida, McIngvale sheltered displaced Louisianan residents at Gallery Furniture and provided warm meals and amenities for free.
 He also organized a supply donation drive and caravan into south Louisiana to deliver supplies to the area.
-In 2024, he did it again after Hurricane Beryl struck Houston, opening up his business for people to use air conditioning and charge their phones.
-As of July 9, 2024, 3,000 people were fed by Mack.
+In 2024, he did it again after Hurricane Beryl struck Houston, opening up his business for people to use air conditioning and charge their phones; by July 9, 3,000 people had been fed by McIngvale.